 - Proof of address

-Being the NO. 1 license corporate service provider in Singapore, we always advise our clients on registering the most suitable type of company for their purposes.
-Choosing the right business structure for company registration in Singapore is an important decision as it can affect the taxation of the new business entity.
+As the #1 license corporate service provider in Singapore, we give advice to our clients on registering the most suitable type of company for their purposes.
+Choosing the right business structure for company registration in Singapore is an important decision as it can affect how the new business entity is to be taxed.

 Call us to get your business started in Singapore.